marusyaganza/lp-monorepo/packages/ui/README.md

 Welcome to **@lp/ui**, the design system and UI component library for the Language Power app — a language learning platform designed to help learners improve their skills with interactive, engaging UI components.

 This package is a relaunch and evolution of the original Language Power project.
-Its components and utilities are crafted to ensure consistency, reusability, and excellent developer experience.

 ---